 Completion of a qualifying examination is required for admission to Ph.D. candidacy.
 The examination consists an off-topic proposal on a subject different from the dissertation research.
 The final requirements of the program include presentation of a PhD dissertation as the result of independent investigation and constituting a contribution to knowledge in the area of developmental biology.
 The student must pass the University oral examination, taken only after the student has substantially completed research.
 The examination is preceded by a public seminar in which the research is presented by the candidate.
 The oral examination is conducted by a dissertation reading committee.

-Emeriti: (Professors) David S. Hogness, A. Dale Kaiser, Harley McAdams, Ellen Porzig
+Emeriti: (Professors) David S. Hogness, A. Dale Kaiser, Stuart Kim, Harley McAdams, Ellen Porzig

 Chair: Roeland Nusse